 To its credit, there isn’t a lot of “top down” history shown here, just Vice Admiral Ramsay arguing for the return of “the big destroyers” which the Navy needs to take out of action to defend the island nation from invasion and protect the convoys that will feed Britain.
 This “Dunkirk,” like Christopher Nolan’s far superior “remake,” is only interested in the enlisted man’s point of view, the way civilian boat owners experienced this retreat.

 There are echoes of this film in other treatments of Dunkirk, including Nolan’s.
 There was a 2004 BBC TV movie that featured a very young Benedict Cumberbatch, the French drama “Weekend at Dunkirk” telling the story of French troops who have to decide whether to stay or evacuate, and dramas from “Atonement” and “The Snow Goose” to the Oscar winning “Darkest Hour” have touched on it, recreating it in some way.

 But for all its attempts at “sweeping epic,” Norman’s film comes off as malnourished, sedentary and slack, a drama lacking any sense of the clock ticking down on men’s fates and little sense of the stakes back home.
 It’s a dry, almost lifeless account, with even the deaths seeming stodgy and silent-film-acting melodramatic.

-Seeing it suggests what drove Britain’s greatest current director, Nolan, to tackle the material and take his suspenseful, gripping and more visceral approach to the material.
-Nobody had done this “darkest hour” triumph justice, certainly not this mediocre 1958 epic.
+Seeing it suggests what drove Britain’s greatest current director, Nolan, to tackle the subject and take his suspenseful, vigorous and more visceral approach to the material.
+Nobody else had done this “darkest hour” triumph justice, certainly not this mediocre 1958 epic.